DaveSteadman/SimpleMeshDecimation/README.md

 A pre-requisite is a machine with an uptodate dotnet installation.

-1 - Extract the code:
+1 - Extract the code into a new/empty directory
 ```
 git clone https://github.com/DaveSteadman/SimpleMeshDecimation.git
 cd SimpleMeshDecimation